jlbradley1844/jlbradley1844.github.io/_drafts/replacement-theory.md

   things slide; being an officer is a stressful job, and anything more severe will involve fighting with the unions.

-* A parishoner doesn't like politics and never has.
+* A committed churchgoer doesn't like politics and never has.
 She normally doesn't even vote, but this year she's going to vote for someone her pastor and fellow parishoners really like.
 She heard she's done racist things - even heard news reports - but she votes for him